AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-export-options.md

 ---
 # Step 8: Replace Data Feeds and Data Warehouse

 +++The information on this page is part of a larger migration process.
-Make sure you complete all previous migration steps before continuing with this section. </br></br>See where this section fits within the migration process.
+Expand this section to see where this information fits within the migration process. </br></br>You must complete all previous migration steps before continuing with the information on page.

 >[!NOTE]
 >